Faustin-Archange Touadéra

-Faustin-Archange Touadéra ([fostɛ̃ aʁkɑ̃ʒ twadeʁa]; born 21 April 1957) is a Central African politician and academic who has been President of the Central African Republic since March 2016.
+Faustin-Archange Touadéra ([fostɛ̃ aʁkɑ̃ʒ twadeʁa]; born 21 April 1957) is a Central African politician and mathematician who has been President of the Central African Republic since March 2016.
 He previously was Prime Minister of the Central African Republic from January 2008 to January 2013.
-In the December 2015 – February 2016 presidential election, he was elected to the presidency in a second round of voting against former Prime Minister Anicet Georges Dologuélé.
+In the December 2015 – February 2016 presidential election, he was elected to the presidency in a second round of voting against former prime minister Anicet Georges Dologuélé.
 He was re-elected for a second term on 27 December 2020.

 Early life and education

 Touadéra was born in Bangui; the son of a driver and a farmer, his family was originally from Damara, to the north of Bangui.
 He received his secondary education at the Barthelemy Boganda College in Bangui and obtained a baccalaureate in 1976, before attending the University of Bangui and the University of Abidjan.
-He earned a mathematics doctorate in 1986, supervised by Daniel Gourdin at the Lille University of Science and Technology (Lille I) in France and another doctorate, also in mathematics, which was supervised by Marcel Dossa at the University of Yaoundé I in Cameroon in 2004.
+He earned a Mathematics Doctorate in 1986, supervised by Daniel Goulding at the Lille University of Science and Technology (Lille I) in France and another doctorate, also in mathematics, supervised by Marcel Dossa at the University of Yaoundé I in Cameroon in 2004.